 happy_lm <- lm(formula = happiness ~ relationship_satisfaction, data = happy_data)

 Executing this code will fit an OLS linear model that predicts happiness from relationship satisfaction and stores it in an object called happy_lm.
 We can extract from that object information such as model parameter estimates, fit statistics, residuals and so on because once an object has been created it is stored in R’s memory.
-For example, if we have loaded the parameters package within our quarto document
+For example, if we have loaded the parameters package within our Quarto document

 library(parameters)